LEAF: Navigating Concept Drift in Cellular Networks: Introduction

 \section{Introduction}

-Network operators rely on machine learning models to perform many tasks, including anomaly detection~\cite{shon2007hybrid, shon2005machine}, performance inference~\cite{futuriom2021Verizon} and diagnosis, and forecasting~\cite{mei2020realtime, chinchali2018cellular}.
-Deploying and maintaining the models can prove challenging in practice~\cite{sommer2010outside}; a significant operational challenge is {\em concept drift}, whereby a model that is initially accurate at a particular point in time becomes less accurate over time---either due to a sudden change, periodic shifts, or gradual drift.
-Previous work in applying machine learning models to network management tasks has generally trained and evaluated models on fixed, offline datasets~\cite{sinclair1999application, dong2016comparison, shon2007hybrid, shon2005machine, ayoubi2018machine, mei2020realtime, chinchali2018cellular}, demonstrating the ability to predict various network properties or instances at fixed points in time on a static dataset.
+Network operators rely on machine learning (ML) models to perform many tasks, including anomaly detection~\cite{shon2007hybrid, shon2005machine}, performance inference~\cite{futuriom2021Verizon} and diagnosis, and forecasting~\cite{mei2020realtime, chinchali2018cellular}.
+However, deploying and maintaining these models can prove challenging in practice~\cite{sommer2010outside}.
+One significant operational challenge is {\em concept drift}, wherein a model that is initially accurate becomes less accurate over time due to sudden changes, periodic variation, or gradual drift.
+Previous work in applying ML models to network management tasks has generally trained and evaluated models on fixed, offline datasets~\cite{sinclair1999application, dong2016comparison, shon2007hybrid, shon2005machine, ayoubi2018machine, mei2020realtime, chinchali2018cellular}, demonstrating the ability to predict various network features at fixed points in time on a static dataset.
 Yet, a model that performs well offline on a single dataset may not in fact perform well in practice, especially over time as characteristics change.